-Crush injuries entail life-threatening wounds and are only suffered in extremely vulnerable situations, in which the victim was fortunate enough to survive.
-For this reason, victims can establish harm that occurred to them rather easily and secure a handsome award of damages in their favor, and while you wait for the settlement to be decided in court, you could qualify to up yo 10% of your expected settleemnt award through pre-settlement funding.
+Crush injuries entail life-threatening wounds and are only suffered in extremely vulnerable situations in which the victim is fortunate enough to survive.
+For this reason, victims can establish harm that occurred to them rather easily and secure a handsome award of damages in their favor.

 While you wait for the personal injury settlement, you could qualify for up to 10% of your expected settlement or award through lawsuit funding.